 Before you even begin to discuss the concepts and differences between these designations, you have to first determine where you are located.
 So, where are you talking about?
 Commonwealths and States, in domestic law, are pretty much treated the same.
 So much so that one could say there is no practical difference.
-As a basic rule, in the United States of America, commonwealths and states are treated the same under the U. S. Constitution.
+As a basic rule, in the, commonwealths and states are treated the same under the U. S. Constitution.

 The above statement simply is not true.
 Studying the constitutions of most states you will find similar wording regarding the states identity or "sovereignty".
 To the federal government all states are created equal.
 The differences come about through actions of the states (or in VA, MA, PA and KY the commonwealth).
 Relative to the US there is NO difference between a state and a commonwealth although there are certainly differences in how each state is governed.

 There is no difference between the two other than terminology.

 There are four US states that officially designate themselves as "commonwealths".
 Arkansas is not one of them.In practice, there's no real difference between a "commonwealth" state and one that just calls itself a state.

 A country that is part of the commonwealth used to be a part of the British empire but now has political independence and state is equivalent to a country.
 A state can also mean a large area of a country that has a some political and legislative authority, but is not fully independent.